FixedEffects/FixedEffectModels.jl/README.md

 ```

-- Categorical variables (high dimensional or not) must be variables of type PooledDataArray.
+- Categorical variables must be of type PooledDataArray.
 Use the function `pool` to transform one column into a `PooledDataArray` and  `group` to combine multiple columns into a `PooledDataArray`.
 - You can specify an arbitrary number of high dimensional fixed effects.

   ```julia
   df[:pYear] =  pool(df[:Year])
   reg(Sales ~ NDI |> pState + pYear, df)
   ```
-- You can specify fixed effects interacted with a continuous variable using `&`
+- You can interact fixed effects with a continuous variable using `&`

   ```julia
   reg(Sales ~ NDI |> pState + pState&Year)